akyo3/Extends-SJG-Knowledge/README.md

-# Extends-SJG-Knowledge
+Extends-SJG-Knowledge
-Extends SJG Knowledge
-大体を記載中。
-（そもそもプライベートにする必要があるのかないのか不明なのでプライベート設定中）
+For SPO JAPAN GUILD